dannyazimi/passwordManager/README.md

 - User-friendly interface for adding new credentials.
 - Saves credentials to a local text file for easy access.
 - The email text entry is prefilled with "@gmail.com".
+- Search functionality based on the website name.

 ## Screenshots
 ![img.png](img.png)